 "I wanted something no one could take away from me.
 I was searching for a permanent symbol of love"

-Cartier Love bracelet was designed by Aldo Cipullo, Cartier’s legendary designer who is also a creator of a famous Juste en Clou nail bracelet.
-Both designs were presented in 1972, but it was Love line that became a worldwide popular, everyday classic.
+Aldo Cipullo designed the Cartier Love bracelet, Cartier's legendary designer, who is also a creator of the famous Juste en Clou nail bracelet.
+Both designs were presented in 1972, but the Love line became a worldwide popular, everyday classic.
 Love bracelet was also created as a result of a love story.
-Cipullo revealed that the design was inspired by his experience of a romantic breakup in 1969.
-In his words he expressed: “I wanted something no one could take away from me.
-I was searching for a permanent symbol of love”.
-The design was also inspired by hardware stores he often visited with his brother when younger.
-The set of screws to be adjust with a mini screwdriver are a real representation of a romantic need to hold onto the memories of lost love.
-Today the line also featurs an iconic Cartier Love ring.
+Cipullo revealed that his experience of a romantic breakup inspired the design in 1969.
+In his words, he expressed: "I wanted something no one could take away from me.
+I was searching for a permanent symbol of love".
+The design was also inspired by hardware stores he often visited with his brother when he was younger.
+The set of screws to be adjusted with a mini screwdriver represents a romantic need to hold onto the memories of lost love.
+Today the line also features an iconic Cartier Love ring.